 I also like the fact that work placements with Elder don’t have to be consecutive.
 I can do placements for three months and then go away for a month – which is also important to me because now I also have to look after my own parents and travel back to Africa to support them when I can.

-When I first started live-in care, I wanted to experience different clients, and I have had many experiences now, from people with spinal injury to those with mild and severe dementia.
-It has made me an even better carer.
 My shortest placement so far has been five days, my longest was four weeks in a row for a couple.
 I was there to support the husband, but I also ended up caring for his wife in some ways.

 You soon realise that this type of care is not just about being able to do the physical jobs.
 It’s about having a listening ear, but also in many cases the mental capacity to handle the pressure of someone who is constantly asking you what they already asked you two minutes ago.

 Live-in care has many good points but there are also challenges.
 A percentage of my clients have had this arrangement organised by their families.
 So, as much as they are informed about it, they are sometimes not full participants in the decision to have a live-in carer – ultimately a stranger – in their own home.